intersystems/InterSystems-IRIS-Smart-Mining-Starter-Pack/README.md

 ## Setting up mining dataset in SQL Server

 ###  Clone a Linux Local DB
 Run a Docker SQL Server 2019, using the provided MiningDBsV2.tar file and follow the instructions inside the README file.
-[Download Here](ftp://ftppublic.intersystems.com/pub/starterpack/MiningDBsV2.tar)
+Download it from here:

+ftp://ftppublic.intersystems.com/pub/starterpack/MiningDBsV2.tar

 ## Testing the Production
 The development production is disabled by default to reduce the time spent when relaunching the docker image, and better controlling the excecution of the Business Services in the Package when doing changes in the code.